RinChan9452/CS_NOTE/LinuxNUnix.md

 * in .vimrc *set ignorecase* is use to case-insensitive search
 * in .vimrc *set hls* is use to highlight search matches
 * in .vimrc *set number* is use to show line numbers

+Note: you can paste words from outside by enter insert mode and left click to paste it